HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 - Some basic logging is available for the service, but work on handling few limitations, is in progress.
 - A robust automated test suite is required.
 - The service is English only and need to go through a String externalization exercise.
-- Jira APIs do not unescape the html entities in the summary so in case special character like double quotes, braces etc are present in the issue type , the html entities will be rendered as plain text.
-Same will work fine in the description.
-This issue will not be seen when it is fixed by the Jira developers.
-Hence, as a workaround, you can use the Issue Type value mentioned in the description and update the summary with same value.

 ## License